201 Horn Road

 - Bus services can accommodate the transportation needs of students both on and off reserve

-- Full time Kindergarten & half time Nursery is available
+- Full time Kindergarten & half time Nursery school is available

 - School Supplies are provided